-Table 3.2 Control plan for the notified body; corner stones
+Table 3.2 Control plan for the notified body; corner stones ----------- ---

-No Subject/type of control Test or control method Criteria, if any Minimum number of samples Minimum frequency of control Initial inspection of the man ufacturing plant an d of factory production o control 1 Notified Body will ascertain that the factory production control with the staff and equipment are suitable to ensure a continuous and orderly manufacturing of the mortar.
-Verification of the complete FPC as described in the control plan agreed between the TAB and the manufacturer According to Control plan According to Control plan When starting the production or a new line Continuous surveillance, asse ssment and evalua tion of factor ry productio n control 2 The Notified Body will ascertain that the system of factory production control and the specified manufacturing process are maintained taking account of the control plan.
+No Subject/type of control Test or control method , Minimum frequency of control Initial inspection of the manufacturing plant and of factory production cont control 1 Notified Body will ascertain that the factory production control with the staff and equipment are suitable to ensure a continuous and orderly manufacturing of the mortar.
+According to Control plan When starting the production or a new line Continuous surveillance, asse ssment and evalua tion of factor ry productio n control 2 The Notified Body will ascertain that the system of factory production control and the specified manufacturing process are maintained taking account of the control plan.
 Verification of the controls carried out by the manufacturer as described in the control plan agreed between the TAB and the manufacturer with reference to the raw materials, to the process and to the product as indicated in Table 3.1 According to Control plan According to Control plan 1/year